postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

   <li>Click the <b>Create</b>  button. </li>
 </ol>

-In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your monitor.
+In the **Next steps** tab, see a list of suggested next steps to get the most out of your monitor.

   [![next monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-next-steps.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-next-steps.png)